Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 \subsubsection{Rössler network}

 The dynamics of the $i$-th node of a diffusive-coupled Rössler system is defined by \cite{rossler1976equation, staniek2008symbolic, palus2007directionality}

-where $a=0.25$, $b=0.2$, $c=10$, $S=0.002$.
-After simulating the Rössler network, we binarize $x_i(t)$ to obtain binary time series by setting up a threshold $x^\mathrm{th}=8$ and a binning time step $\Delta t=3$ ms, similarly as those for Lorenz networks.
-In Figs. \ref{fig:general_nets} and \ref{fig5}, time series of $x$-variable with length $2.7$ hours ($10^7\,\mathrm{ms}$) are used to reconstruct Lorenz networks, with PTD-TE parameters set to $k=5$, $l=5$, $\tau=0$ ms.
+where $a=0.25$, $b=0.2$, $c=10$, $S=0.002$. $\mathbf{A}=(A_{ij})$ is its adjacency matrix, with a connection density of 25\% throughout this work.
+After simulating the Rössler network, we binarize $x_i(t)$ to obtain binary time series by setting up a binarization threshold $x^{\mathrm{th}}=8$ and a binning time step $\Delta t=3$ ms, similarly as those for Lorenz networks.
+In this work, time series of $x$-variable with length $2.7$ hours ($10^7\,\mathrm{ms}$) are used to reconstruct Rössler networks, with PDIF parameters set to $k=5$, $l=5$, $\tau=0$ ms (see Figs~\ref{fig:general_nets} and \ref{fig5}).